Replit vs Figma: The Complete Comparison Guide

 If you're trying to decide between Replit and Figma, you're choosing between two fundamentally different approaches to product development.
 Replit is a cloud-based development platform where you can build, deploy, and host full-stack applications with AI assistance and zero setup.
 Figma is a collaborative interface design tool focused on creating mockups, prototypes, and design systems for product teams.

 This comparison will help you understand the core differences between these tools and guide you to the right choice based on your specific workflow needs.
 We'll evaluate both platforms across nine key categories: core functionality, development capabilities, design and prototyping, collaboration features, deployment and hosting, pricing and value, learning curve, integrations and ecosystem, and use case alignment.
-Each category provides insights into how these tools perform in real-world product development scenarios.
+Each category shows you exactly where each tool excels, so you can make the right choice for your workflow.

 Quick Comparison Scorecard